-Donald Trump’s Washington, D.C., Hotel Has Turned Into A ‘Dead Zone’ Since He Left Office, Report Says
+Donald Trump's Washington, D.C.
+Hotel Has Turned Into A 'Dead Zone' Since He Left Office, Report Says

-Donald Trump’s hotel in Washington, D.C., was once busy and bustling with top Republicans and other political figures, but has reportedly turned into a “dead zone” since he left office and moved to Florida.
+Former President Donald Trump's hotel in Washington, D.C., was once busy and bustling with top Republicans and other political figures but has reportedly turned into a "dead zone" since he left office and moved to Florida.

 The Daily Mail reported that the lobby at Trump's International Hotel in the nation's capital had been bustling with powerful people and allies of the president while he was still in the White House, peaking in activity around the time of the Republican National Convention last summer.
 This week, there were only scattered guests and just one table seated at the upscale restaurant on an upper floor, the report noted.